naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/gfcf_iclr25/README.md

 ```
 @inproceedings{gfcf_iclr25,
 title = {A Generic Framework for Conformal Fairness},
-author = {author = {Aditya T. Vadlamani and Anutam Srinivasan and Pranav Maneriker and Ali Payani and srinivasan parthasarathy}},
+author = {Aditya T. Vadlamani and Anutam Srinivasan and Pranav Maneriker and Ali Payani and srinivasan parthasarathy},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }